RainMustFall/ExamQueueBot/README-en.md

 ```/move Petrov 2```

-## How do I run this code at home?
+## How can I run this code on my computer?
 You will need to [create a new bot and get a token] (https://core.telegram.org/bots#6-botfather) for it.
 After that, for example, for local work, just enter

 ```python script.py INSERT_YOUR_TOKEN_HERE```